 What that shrug meant was ‘impossible, poor guy, you’re out of the race’.
 He didn’t talk to me again til we got back to the house.
 Going in, he took Anne into his arms and held her against him for a while, eyes closed.
-She let him, smiling, stunned.
+Stunned, she let him, smiling.
 I left the room and leant against the dividing wall in the corridor, trembling with shame.

 – This morning… he began.

 He laid me gently out on the tarp.
 We were flooded, glistening with sweat, clumsy and urgent; the boat rocked under us rhythmically.
 I looked into the sun directly above me.
 And suddenly the imperious and tender whispering of Sal… The sun unhooked itself, shattered and scattered all over me.
 Where was I?
 In the depths of the sea, in the depths of time.
 In the depths of pleasure.
 I called Sal out loud, and he didn’t respond, he didn’t need to respond.

 The coolness of the salt-water afterwards.
 We laughed together, dazzled, lazing, thankful.
 We had the sun and the sea, laughter and love.
 Not knowing if we would ever find them again, shining like that, intense like that, made so through the fear and remorse.